 By aligning on the buyer persona, marketing teams can create content that’s aligned with the buyer journey, while sales teams can better engage with prospects and win more deals.

-Also, it makes your organization’s business model more efficient as it reduces unnecessary advertising spend.
+You'll also reduce wasted ad spend by targeting accounts that match your ICP instead of casting a wide net.
 And improves resource efficiency by ensuring the sales team only goes after the most promising leads.

 3. It improves sales and marketing productivity

-This process helps your sales and marketing teams to target the right leads at the right times and reduces time wasted chasing after contacts who aren’t likely to convert.
+This process ensures sales focuses on accounts showing buying signals while marketing creates content that moves those accounts through the pipeline.
 And, the more they work together, the faster and easier this process will be, boosting productivity and driving pipeline generation.

 What causes conflicts between sales and marketing teams?